alan-turing-institute/CROP/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)[![Build Status](https://app.travis-ci.com/alan-turing-institute/CROP.svg?branch=main)](https://app.travis-ci.com/alan-turing-institute/CROP)

-**C**rop is a **R**esearch **O**bservations **P**latform designed and created by [Dr Tomas Lazauskas](https://github.com/tomaslaz) and [Dr Flora Roumpani](https://github.com/entopia) in collaboration with [Dr Ruchi Choudhary's](https://www.turing.ac.uk/people/researchers/ruchi-choudhary) research group and [Growing Underground](http://growing-underground.com/).
+**C**ROP is a **R**esearch **O**bservations **P**latform designed and created by the [Research Engineering Group](https://www.turing.ac.uk/research/research-engineering) at the Alan Turing Institute in collaboration with [Dr Ruchi Choudhary's](https://www.turing.ac.uk/people/researchers/ruchi-choudhary) research group and [Growing Underground](http://growing-underground.com/).

 ## Summary

-The overall aim of the CROP project is to prototype a digital twin of the [Growing Underground](http://growing-underground.com/) underground farm.
+The aim of CROP is to prototype a digital twin of the [Growing Underground](http://growing-underground.com/) underground farm.

 CROP is an on cloud-based application which utilizes the flexibility, customization and evolution that a cloud-native system provides, to better refine, simplify and improve the processes and architecture of the system with regards to our research needs.

-The digital twin will:
+The digital twin:
-* collect heterogeneous IoT sensor data,
+* collects heterogeneous IoT sensor data,
-* provide 3D visualisation of the underground farm and sensor locations,
+* provides 3D visualisation of the underground farm and sensor locations,
-* help to analyse farm conditions at various points in time.
+* helps to analyse and forecast farm conditions at various points in time.

 <br/>
 <p align="center">